aphp/edsnlp/docs/getting-started/quickstart.md

    The matcher extracts entities based on a dictionary of terms or regular expressions.
 Here, the component looks for synonyms of covid.

-   The `negation` components performs negation detection on matched entities, to limit false positives.
+   The `negation` component performs negation detection on matched entities, to limit false positives.

 3. We defined a text and the pipeline to it.